sator-imaging/AppWindowUtility/README.md

 ```

 > [!IMPORTANT]
-> As of my bad naming, you may need to access API thru redundant name like `AppWindowUtility.AppWindowUtility.Transparent`...
+> As of my bad naming, you may need to access API thru redundant name like `AppWindowUtility.AppWindowUtility.Transparent` or `SatorImaging.AppWindowUtility.AppWindowUtility.Transparent`...